The GNL Podcast

-How one young doctor turned isolation into connection — building a joyful, inclusive community for people living with Type 1 diabetes.
+How one young doctor turned isolation into connection — building a joyful, inclusive community for people living with type 1 diabetes.

 Diagnosed at 17, Temi knows first-hand the isolation that comes when diabetes arrives just as independence begins.
 Years later, she began bringing people together — from one-to-one coffees to full-scale Diabetes Brunch Live events — mixing friendship, advocacy, and education with a healthy side of pancakes.